Arrive Quito, Ecuador

-Cruising the Galápagos | LIFE OF TORTOISES
+Cruising the Galápagos | Life of Tortoises

-Today, discover Santa Fe Island, boarding a dinghy for a brief ride to its idyllic sandy-white beaches.
-Walk the onshore terrain, keeping a lookout for wild residents — a curious sea lion coming to greet you, a Galápagos hawk perched atop salt bushes or a Santa Fe land iguana sunning itself on a rock.
+Today, discover Santa Fe Island, boarding a panga for a brief ride to its idyllic sandy-white beaches.
+Walk the onshore terrain, keeping a lookout for wild residents: a curious sea lion coming to greet you, a Galápagos hawk perched atop salt bushes or a Santa Fe land iguana sunning itself on a rock.
 Then, snorkel and swim along a natural wave barrier or ride in a glass-bottom boat, for a cool glimpse into life beneath the waves.
-Break for lunch back on board, as you set a course towards San Cristobal Island.
+Break for lunch back on board, as you set a course toward San Cristobal Island.
 Disembark at Puerto Baquerizo Moreno, and drive to the breeding center for highly endangered giant tortoises at Cerro Colorado, set in a fantastic deciduous forest.

-Cruising the Galápagos | DARWIN’S LEGACY
+Cruising the Galápagos | Darwin’s Legacy

-Cruising the Galápagos | PUNTA Suárez
+Cruising the Galápagos | Punta Suárez

 After breakfast, transfer to the airport to depart.